shpml/fundamentals/intro.md

 * Next, go to [slack.com](https://slack.com/signin), enter "ga-students" where the page asks for your team domain, and join the [#wdi-fundamentals](https://ga-students.slack.com/messages/#wdi-fundamentals/) channel to meet your global classmates!

-**Please note: Whether you're joining WDI on campus or WDIr remotely, you should log onto the same channel on slack: #wdi-fundamentals**
+**Please note: Whether you're joining WDI on campus or WDIr remotely, you should log onto the same channel on slack: #wdi-fundamentals.
+If you're working on the older version (v2.1), be sure to let your classmates know on Slack because the units are different for the new version (v3.0).**

 <!---
 ![Step-by-step Slack Tutorial](assets/chapter0/slack_tutorial.gif)